-Each year the board will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
-A notice will be published stating how applications are to be made and will specify a date by which all applications must be received.
+Each year the board will determine the number of places, and thenumber of pre-enrolment periods, which are likely to be available in the following year for the enrolment of students who live outside the home zone.
+The school board will publish this information by notice in a media suitable for the school and wider local community.
+The notice will indicate how applications are to be made, the date by which all applications must be received, and the date any ballot will be held.

-Applications for enrolment will be processed in the following order of priority:
+Applications for enrolment will be processed in the following order of priority, according to legislation:

-First Priority This priority category is not applicable at this school because the school does not run a special programme approved by the Secretary for Education.
+First Priority This priority category is not applicable to this school as it does not operate a special programme approved by the

+Secretary of Education.

 Second Priority will be given to applicants who are siblings of current students.
 Third Priority will be given to applicants who are siblings of former students.